Chapter 08: Burning Love

 “Fuck yeah, it is!” he agreed, no longer willing to wait another minute to do what everything instinct was telling him was the only thing that could ever make him feel complete.

 “Bite!” he ordered, thrusting his chest forward.
-He was still trusting into her, careening toward a second powerful organism in as many minutes.
+He was still thrusting into her, careening toward a second powerful orgasm in as many minutes.
 As for her, she seemed to be in a constant state of orgasm.
 But that didn’t stop her from leaning up—and biting hard with her blunt teeth.
 They were just strong enough to open a small wound in him.

 Eric released his seed again, and he bit again, needing to be consuming her blood, even as she consumed his.